 Katie Cohen: Share Of The Freehold

 Flats within a building are held on a leasehold basis.
-Collectively at some point in time, the tenants have bought the freehold of the block of flats usually in the name of a company.
+Collectively at some point, the tenants have bought the freehold of the block of flats usually in the name of a company.
 Although the individual flats are still held on leases, the freehold is owned by a company in which all tenants who participated in the purchase are members.

 Each tenant will have a share issued in the company if the company is limited by shares, or a membership certificate if limited by guarantee.